Vikms95/js-top-weatherapp/planning/notes.md

 - Functionalities
   - xGet weather data from any city via the openweather API
   - Get a song/playlist randomly based on the weather value via the Spotify API
-  - Display loading icon while the data is retrieved and displayed
+  - xDisplay loading icon while the data is retrieved and displayed

   - x Displaying weather of a city taken from form input
   - Display date with date-fns library